-Skype or phone appointments are also available for herbal medicine
+Zoom or phone appointments ARE available for herbal medicine

 Chinese Massage Bristol